Ryuichi Kawamura: 1986–2000: Luna Sea, solo debut

-Ryuichi Kawamura started his musical career as vocalist of the bands Cradle and Slaughter, while still in high school, under the name Rayla.
-On May 6, 1989, he was invited by Inoran to join their band Lunacy.
+Kawamura started his musical career as vocalist of the bands Cradle and Slaughter, while still in high school, under the name Rayla.
+When word got out that Slaughter was breaking up, Kawamura was quickly invited to join Lunacy in May 1989.
 In 1991, hide of X Japan found them on the indie circuit and eventually got them signed to X Japan co-founder Yoshiki's Extasy Records, where they changed their name to Luna Sea.
-They went on to become very successful, having sold more than 10 million certified units in Japan, and are considered one of the most influential bands in the visual kei movement.
+They are considered one of the most influential bands in the visual kei movement, and have sold more than 10 million records in Japan.
 Ryuichi provided vocals for the B-side version of hide's 1994 song "Scanner".
 During Luna Sea's temporary break in 1997, Ryuichi started his solo career.
 Going by his full name, Ryuichi Kawamura, he changed his vocals and music from the powerful rock sound to more of a pop idol sound.
 That year, he released four singles, one mini-album and his first full-length album, Love.
 The album includes his cover version of the song "Namida Iro", which was formerly sung by Japanese female singer Noriko Sakai with his songwriting.
-Love topped the Japanese Oricon charts with sales of around 1,021,000 copies, making him the only solo male artist ever to have an album sell over one million copies within its initial week of release in Oricon charts history.
-In total, Love sold over 2,788,000 copies.
+Love topped the Oricon Albums Chart with sales of 1,021,000 copies, making him the only male solo artist to have an album sell over one million copies within its initial week of release in the chart's history.
+The album sold 2,788,000 copies by the end of the year, and 3.2 million in total.
 Kawamura later started his own production house titled RK, and in 1999, he went on to produce many artists including Azumaya Toga, Hideki and Izam.

 Luna Sea disbanded at the end of 2000.
 Billboard later quoted music critic Hiromichi Ugaya as saying that the band broke up due to conflict between Kawamura and the other members.
 That same year, Kawamura started his first solo tour and created a subsidiary of RK intended for the production of film music.
 Shortly after, he composed music for the film So Faraway.
 In mid-2001, his fan-club RKF (Ryuichi Kawamura Family) opened.
 Later, Ryuichi released the singles "Shizuka na Yoru wa Futari Iyou" and "Julia".
 Kawamura started appearing on popular music shows including Music Station and Hey x3.
 Following the release of the single "Kimi no Mae de Paino wo Hikou", he landed a role in the film Picaresque based on the life of Osamu Dazai.